 FALL CREEK TRAIL

-The Fall Creek Trail runs 6.9 miles from Skiles Test Nature Preserve to The Monon Trail.
+The Fall Creek Trail runs 6.9 miles from Skiles Test Nature Preserve to The Central Canal Towpath.
 The city intends to build out the Fall Creek Trail into a 22.6 mile trail connecting Geist Reservoir to the White River.
 The trail follows the path of Fall Creek through northeastern Indianapolis, with a portion running along the railroad where the Fair Train stopped at the Indiana State Fairgrounds, including a connection to The Monon Trail south of the Fairgrounds.

 North Endpoint - Specific: Skiles Test Nature Park

 East Endpoint - Specific: Boy Scout Road and Fall Creek